Tip for Parents

 read: let Harry help

-Oh, those bad, bad video
+Oh, those bad, bad video games

-using those bad words
+Your child is using those bad words

 Your child's friends are of concern